paweljarosz/defarc/README.md

 	defarc.select_attribute("proper-name") -- will select and save inside DefArc module a attribute data for given name
 ```

-## Attribute Content
+## Attribute Content:

-### .get_attribute_name([attribute])
+### get_attribute_name([attribute])
 Returns a attribute name of selected attribute data.
-This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute name of saved/selected attribute_table.
+This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute name of selected attribute_table.

 * **PARAMETER:** `attribute` (string, optional) - an id or name of a attribute from Arcweave JSON or Lua table with attribute data (attribute_table)
 * **RETURNS:** `attribute_name` (string) - a string with attribute name